chrsmj/pngnx23299/README.md

 ## Basic Installation

-Replace TARGET with the SSH Host name you will be installing on, and run these commands:
+Replace TARGET with the SSH hostname you will be installing on, and run these commands:

 ```shell
 wget https://github.com/chrsmj/pngnx23299/archive/refs/tags/v0.24.12-alpha.tar.gz